ros/rosdistro/CONTRIBUTING.md

 When submitting pull requests it is expected that they pass the unit tests for formatting.
 The unit tests enforce alphabetization of elements and a consistent formatting to keep merging as clean as possible.

+#### Testing

+To run the tests run ``nosetests`` (nose tests) in the root of the repository.

+Note: There's a [known issue](https://github.com/disqus/nose-unittest/issues/2) discovered [here](https://github.com/ros/rosdistro/issues/16336) that most tests won't run if you have the python package `nose-unitttest` installed.

+The contained tests require several dependencies that can be installed either from the ROS repositories or via pip (list built based on the content of [.travis.yaml](https://github.com/ros/rosdistro/blob/master/.travis.yml)).
 If you want to run the tests before submitting, first install the dependencies.
-Using `pip` is recommended.
+Using `pip` is recommended, e.g. by this command:

 ```bash
 python3 -m pip install -r test/requirements.txt
 ```

-To run the tests run ``nosetests`` in the root of the repository.
-These tests require several dependencies that can be installed either from the ROS repositories or via pip(list built based on the content of [.travis.yaml](https://github.com/ros/rosdistro/blob/master/.travis.yml):
+The following modules/packages are needed and will see install by avobe comment.

 | Dependency   | Ubuntu package (<=20.04)| Pip package  |
 | :------------: | --------------------------------- | -------------- |